HubReb/mmt_foil_exp/results_compact.md

 * index 30 and index 546 deal with foil words well except for NN replacement
 * foil words turn translation into nonsense for index 948, yet grammatically better than complete model
+    * but image attention is entirely contrary to other indices: many random replacement assign a higher max. im. attention than the complete model
-* index 996 fails only if PRP is replaced
+* index 996 fails only if PRP is replaced - prp models worse than the others?
 * index 39 is just as bad for foil words
-* index 706 is only weak to vp, but it only matters for the image attention, translation is correct
+* index 706 is especially weak to vp, but it only matters for the image attention, translation is correct or wrong (cars replaced with cartoon results in translation "garbage")
 * index 254 suffers from replacing of all kind
 * index 948 achieves *better* results with foil words - considering the textual attention I am tempted to view this as a mere coincidence
+* jj replacement results in wrong translations due to model training: original sentences are translated to nonsense by the jj replaced model
+* if the complete model fails to translate the sentence, the replaced data models fail
+    * index 948 is utter nonsense and index 39 too
+    * index 39 shows very high max. image attentions (only nn is smaller than complete), yet translations are nonsense
+    * index 17 is also utter nonsense, but has lower max image attention than complete model
+        * no causality between these two behaviours visible

+* as of right now, it does not appear that the models learn to extract the missing attention from the image, but draw it from the source sentence and word probabilities